alescu/S04T02N01/README.md

 * `int id`: A unique identifier for the fruit.
 * `String nom`: The name of the fruit.
-* `int quantitatQuilos`: The quantity of the fruit in kilograms.
+* `double quantitatQuilos`: The quantity of the fruit in kilograms.

 ### Project Structure